-Children’s Dayこどもの日・こどものひ occurs on the 5th of May and dates back to the Nara Period when it was known as 端午の節句たんごのせっく・Tango no Sekku and was a day to celebrate the perseverance, strength and well being of boys.
+Children’s Dayこどもの日・こどものひ occurs on May 5 and dates back to the Nara Period when it was known as Tango no Sekku.
+Initially, it was a day to celebrate boys’ perseverance, strength and well-being, but today celebrates boys and girls.

-It is the final of the ゴールデンウィークGolden Week holidays and also the most visible with many people flying Carp-shaped 鯉のぼりこいのぼり・koinobori flags from flag poles throughout the country by families with sons to celebrate the presence, health, happiness and personalities of their sons.
+It is the final of the ゴールデンウィークGolden Week holidays and also the most visible with many people flying carp-shaped 鯉のぼりこいのぼり・koinobori flags throughout the country by families to celebrate the presence, health, happiness and personalities of their children.

-Traditionally a large black こいのぼり鯉のぼり・koinobori, known as the 真鯉まごい・magoi representing the father, flies at the top of the pole, a red koinobori, the 緋鯉ひごい・higoi representing the mother comes second followed by a blue koinobori representing the first son.
-Additional koinobori are added for each subsequent son with the carp’s color and position denoting the son’s relative age.
+Traditionally, a large black こいのぼり鯉のぼり・koinobori, known as the 真鯉まごい・magoi representing the father flies at the top of a flag pole.
+A red koinobori, the 緋鯉ひごい・higoi representing the mother, comes second followed by a blue koinobori representing the firstborn child.
+Additional koinobori are added for each subsequent son or daughter with the carp’s color and position, denoting the son’s relative age.

-The use of the 鯉こい・koi comes from an old Chinese story of a carp swimming up a waterfall and turning into a dragon and represents the perseverance a boy and a prayer for his success in life.
-Besides the koinobori, 金太郎人形きんたろうにんぎょう・Kintaro dolls, depicting a boy riding a carp; and 兜かぶと・kabuto samurai military helmets are also displayed by families with sons representing the health and vitality of their children.
+The use of the 鯉こい・koi comes from an old Chinese story of a carp swimming up a waterfall and turning into a drago.
+The story represents perseverance and a prayer for success in life.
+Besides the koinobori, 金太郎人形きんたろうにんぎょう・Kintaro dolls, depicting children riding a carp; and 兜かぶと・kabuto samurai military helmets for boys are displayed by families to pray for the the health and vitality of their children.

-端午の節句たんごのせっく・Tango no Sekko was renamed こどもの日こどものひ・Kodomo no Hi after the post-War constitution took effect in 1948 and was changed to include girls and to express gratitude toward mothers but symbolically the holiday is still predominantly for boys.
-A girls day, known as the ひな祭りひなまつり・Hinamatsuri or doll festival, is observed on March 3rd of every year but is not considered a public holiday.
+端午の節句たんごのせっく・Tango no Sekko was renamed こどもの日こどものひ・Kodomo no Hi after the post-war constitution took effect in 1948.
+It was changed to include girls and to express gratitude toward mothers, but symbolically the holiday is still predominantly for boys.
+A girls day, known as the ひな祭りひなまつり・Hinamatsuri or doll festival, is observed on March 3 but is not a national holiday.

-A popular dish eaten during Children’s Day is 柏餅かしわもち・Kashiwa mochi, a oak leaf wrapped mochi balls (sweet red bean paste stuffed rice cakes).
-Because it does not shed its old leaves until new ones have grown, the oak tree is a symbol of prosperity and good fortune for ones posterity and friends.
+A popular dish eaten during Children’s Day is 柏餅かしわもち・Kashiwa mochi, oak-leaf wrapped mochi balls (sweet red bean paste stuffed rice cakes).
+Because it does not shed its old leaves until new ones have grown, the oak tree is a symbol of prosperity and good fortune for one’s posterity and friends.